okjuan/virtual.book/essays/_posts/2023-01-28-prepare-for-death.md

 layout: post
 title: how to prepare for death
 permalink: /prepare-for-death
-tags: mortality time-management prioritization
+tags: essays mortality time-management prioritization
-category: essays

 ---

 Death is coming.